hnykda/tutos/docs/_build/html/_sources/my_wr/RPi.txt

 What you don't need
 -------------------

--  Second monitor or ability to connect RPi to some monitor
+-  Monitor or ability to connect RPi to some monitor

 Start
 -----